 Hayes Valley is small, so you can drop in see what you need to see and be on your way.
 There you will find hip sun glasses, stores that only sell super soft t-shirts and hoodies that cost a fortune but make you wonder where they have been all your life.
 Also many great places to have a lunch dinner, and drinks.

 They also have one of the best collections of restaurants in a small set of city blocks in the city.
-La boulangerie is great for coffee, there is also b8ta (beta) which showcases all the latest technology for the modern home, ice cream at Salt and Straw, and many other destinations.
+La Boulangerie for coffee, there is also b8ta (beta) which showcases all the latest technology for the modern home, ice cream at Salt and Straw, and many other destinations.

 I recommend seeing these things on the “off hours”.
 Salt and Straw ice cream is good, but there is also a line that wraps around the block.
 Also, don’t forget to see the sights around Hayes Valley.
 The Zen Center is close and is a piece of history, Yoga Tree is a world class yoga studio, but is easy to miss when you are bouncing from store to store.

 Japan town is small, but it also has a special place in the heart of San Francisco.
-Many neighborhoods in San Francisco get reinvented every five years.
+Many neighborhoods in the city get reinvented every five years.
 Japan town seems to have a certain timeless nature to it.
 As with all neighborhoods in SF it is good to look at a calendar to see what is going on.

 My favorite time to visit Japan town is during the “off hours”.
-There are certain days out of the year when the little strip of city blocks known as Japan Town turns into a parade or cosplay convention and when it comes to getting a seat at a restaurant, all bets are off.
-These events are often fun to see, but my favorite time is when things are slower.
+There are certain days out of the year when the little strip of city blocks turns into a parade or cosplay convention and when it comes to getting a seat at a restaurant, all bets are off.
+Food, in particular ramen is one of the best reason to visit.

-Also worth a stop by is Nijiya Market, which sells Sashimi by the pound and other Japanese essentials.
-Also in Japan town is the Kabuki Springs Spa, which is the place you want to go to get a massage, acupuncture, seaweed wrap and all relaxing spa things.
+Also worth a stop is Nijiya Market, which sells Sashimi by the pound and other Japanese essentials.
+Also in Japan town is the Kabuki Springs Spa, which is the place you want to go for a massage, acupuncture, seaweed wrap and other spa related activities.

-The Marina district is a good place to go for a walk.
-The neighborhood includes the waterfront and the Palace of Fine Arts, Ghirardelli Square is a short walk away.
+The Marina district is an interesting place to go for a walk.
+The neighborhood is between the waterfront, the Palace of Fine Arts and Presidio park which is a short walk away.
 The Marina is part of the general Cow Hollow area which is known for shopping, eating and general sight seeing.

 To me the Marina feels like LA.
 Most of the people who live in the Marina are into fitness, style, eating gluten free, doing juice cleanses and shopping.
 Sometimes it feels like you are at a Sorority or Fraternity party, but overall the Marina is a fun and safe neighborhood to visit.

 The two streets you will want to see for shops and restaurants are Union, and Chestnut.
-This is where you will find laser hair removal boutiques, stores that only sell yoga pants, bars that have low calorie cocktails on the menu, soul cycle, baby strollers, dogs with bows in their hair, people talking about diets while eating salads etc.
+This is where you will find laser hair removal boutiques, stores that only sell yoga pants, bars that have low calorie cocktails on the menu, soul cycle, baby strollers, dogs with bows in their hair etc.

 Sound like fun?
 Perhaps this is your ideal city experience, but even if you are not into this lifestyle, the Marina is a great place to take a stroll.
 The Crissy Field Beach is the best place to dip you feet in the water and see the Golden Gate Bridge.
 The Fort Mason farmers market on Sunday is one of the best in the city.